 Handle Design and Comfort

 There are two things I want to point out with the handle design.
 The front cap works extremely well, and they have a well-thought design.
-Not only helps it from preventing any water damage at the wooden handle, but it also sits very comfortably at your index finger and thumb.
-They also have added a wired hidden full-tang handle, which adds extra durability and prevents the knife from coming to lose.
+Not only helps it from preventing any water damage to the wooden handle, but it also sits very comfortably on your index finger and thumb.
+They also have added a wired hidden full-tang handle, which adds extra durability and prevents the knife from coming loose.
 You can see the wired steel at the endcap, which adds a rustic aesthetic to the knife.

 What you can’t do with this knife

 Do not go through frozen food, chop through bones, chop through anything hard with this knife or twist the knife since this can cause chipping.
 It is a ”vegetable” or a Chinese ”slicer” cleaver, meaning it is suitable for boneless meat and vegetables.
 Smashing garlic etc. should be fine using the spine to tenderize meat too.